john-r2/CyberSec-Modules/README.md

 These files are a collection of Cyber Security labs for gifted high school students and community college students.
 They started as additions to  the Cyber Aces modules created by SANS.  https://tutorials.cyberaces.org/tutorials.html.
 The labs were developed for courses at Shenandoah Valley Governor's School, Fishersville, VA, and Blue Ridge Community College, Weyers Cave, VA.

+If you have questions about these modules, please contact me at @JohnYork_r2